BiocomputeLab/mctools/bin/README.md

 Here you will find ready-to-run pre-compiled binary versions of the latest version of MCTools.
-Within this folder you will also find the `motif_isomorphic_codes.pdf` file that contains the numeric codes used to specific the motif types of interest.
+Within this folder you will also find the `motif_isomorphic_codes.pdf` file that contains the numeric codes used to specify the motif type of interest.